guevarch/projectchris/README.md

 ## Machine Learning Models

-### LogisticRegression, DecisionTreeClassifier, and RandomForestClassifier.
+### Binary Outcome using LogisticRegression, DecisionTreeClassifier, and RandomForestClassifier.

 #### Preprocessing Data

-Creat New Column that indicates binary outcome - over/under valuation.
+Create New Column that indicates binary outcome - over/under valuation.
 Create targets - X all columns except date and status, and use get.dummies to convert categorical data into dummy or indicator variables.
 Then use train_test_split x,y data.
 Next is to classify into each model.

 <pre><code>
 # Create status column, 1 represents overvaluation, 0 representing undervaluation.